- Choosing an Ethereum client

 - More: https://www.ethereum.org/cli

-Private networks utilize the same technology but with a different configuration.
+Private networks utilize the same technology as with live networks, but with a different configuration.
 So you can configure any of the Ethereum clients mentioned above to run a private network, and deploy to it in exactly the same way.